 The holy Muslim cities Mecca and Medina are located in this very country, the cities all physically and financially able Muslims are obliged to visit at least once in their life, while the non-Muslims are forbidden from entering here.

-However, even though Saudi Arabia has the second largest reserves of petroleum in the world, and strong government controls over its major economic activities the rate of unemployment in this country is high, due to, most of all, reluctance to take on many jobs.
+However, even though Saudi Arabia has the second-largest reserves of petroleum in the world, and strong government controls over its major economic activities the rate of unemployment in this country is high, due to, most of all, reluctance to take on many jobs.

 Warnings & Dangers in Saudi Arabia

 OVERALL RISK: HIGH

 Saudi Arabia is mainly safe but there are extremely unsafe areas, particularly near the border with Iraq and Yemen.
-Some of the biggest concerns for tourists in Saudi Arabia should be disrespecting their moral codes, as this is followed with severe punishments.
+Some of the biggest concerns for tourists in Saudi Arabia should be disrespecting their moral codes, as this is followed by severe punishments.

 TRANSPORT & TAXIS RISK: LOW

 Reckless drivers are a major concern in Saudi Arabia.
 Accidents on the road occur frequently.
-If you're visiting Saudi Arabia as part of a pilgrimage, be prepared for extreme traffic james and severely overcrowded public transport.
+If you're visiting Saudi Arabia as part of a pilgrimage, be prepared for extreme traffic jams and severely overcrowded public transport.
 The roads outside of the main cities vary in quality from well maintained to extremely poor.
-Vessels operating in the Northern Arabian Sea, Gulf of Aden and Gulf of Oman are at a risk of a pirates' attack.
+Vessels operating in the Northern Arabian Sea, Gulf of Aden and Gulf of Oman are at risk of a pirates' attack.

 PICKPOCKETS RISK: HIGH

 Pickpocketing is relatively common in Saudi Arabia despite the constant presence of police on the streets.
 Pickpockets are especially active during pilgrimages.
 Avoid wearing purses and keep your money in a hidden place, not easily accessible by pickpockets.
-Also be wary of people trying to distract you, it might very well be a way to take your money.
+Also, be wary of people trying to distract you, it might very well be a way to take your money.

 NATURAL DISASTERS RISK: MEDIUM

 As for natural disasters, you can expect extremely high temperatures, reaching as high as 50C.
 This is why it is highly recommended that you always carry water with you and maintain hydrated.
 Sandstorms and thunderstorms are also common.

 MUGGING RISK: MEDIUM

-Near the aforementioned borders, muggings or kidnappings might be a concern, though generally they aren't common in Saudi Arabia.
+Near the aforementioned borders, muggings or kidnappings might be a concern, though generally, they aren't common in Saudi Arabia.

 TERRORISM RISK: HIGH

 SCAMS RISK: LOW

 Except for credit card frauds, expect virtually no scams in the territory of Saudi Arabia.

 WOMEN TRAVELERS RISK: MEDIUM

 There are some risks for women traveling to Saudi Arabia, especially if they're not respecting their codes of morality, like wearing an abaya at all times.
 Apart from that, women should apply basic precaution measures.